tompaynter03/android_freetype2/README.md

 ![](images/NDK_Version.png)

 ## Step 2: Gather Results
-Now we want to gether the .arr's, libs, and includes ready for distribution.
+Now we want to gather the .arr's, libs, and includes ready for distribution.

 * Run ./package_output.sh
 * This will generate android-freetype2 and android-freetype2.tar.gz